 - All successful candidates are required to attend the UT System Police Academy located in Austin, Texas, whether or not they have been previously licensed by TCLEOSE.
 (Except Police Officers)

-- All successful candidates are required to comply with all UT System Police or departmental policies, procedures, and directives; UT System Rules and Regulations of the Board of Regents, institutional rules, regulations, policies and procedures.
+- All successful candidates are required to comply with all UT System Police or UT Southwestern Police Department policies, procedures, and directives; Rules and Regulations of the Board of Regents of The University of Texas System, and institutional rules, regulations, policies, and procedures.

 - Officers may be assigned to any one of three shifts, working days or nights, with varying days off throughout the week.

 - Officers may be required to work overtime assignments.

 - Shift assignments or overtime assignments may include working holidays or weekends.